 HIT 277 Coding and Classification Systems II (3) Sp.
 Study and application of CPT and HCPCS coding principles using manual and automated encoders.
 Diagnosis related groups, ambulatory payment classifications, case mix, and data quality will be integrated throughout the course work.
 To be taken concurrently with HIT278.
-Prerequisites: HIT275 and HIT276.
+Prerequisites: A grade of C or better in HIT275 and HIT276.

 HIT 278 Coding and Classification Systems II Lab (1) Sp.
 Provides a laboratory setting for the application of coding practices learned in HIT277.
 To be taken concurrently with HIT277.
-Prerequisites: HIT275 and HIT276.
+Prerequisites: A grade of C or better in HIT275 and HIT276.